Algorithm Analysis

 is based on the total order which is a binary relation that satisfy:

 Quicksort is little bit faster than Mergesort because Quicksort doesn't exchange the elements always.
-However, quick sort wort case running time is quadratic (\(N^{2}\)) and average case is \(1.39 N \log N\).
-Quciksort random shuffle is the probabilistic guarantee to avoid worst case.
+However, quick sort wort case running time is quadratic (

 The java.utils.Arrays sort() method is using Quicksort for the primitives and Mergesort for the objects.